aiondemand/aiod-enhanced-interaction/api/README.md

 # Semantic search module

-This API service expands the AIoD platform by providing a separatelly managed semantic search module that can be applied to AIoD assets, i.e, Datasets, Models, ublications, etc.
+This API service expands the AIoD platform by providing a separately managed semantic search module that can be applied to AIoD assets, i.e, Datasets, Models, Publications, etc.

 This API service contains the following key functionalities:
 - API endpoints for retrieving the most similar assets to a user query